antoniolrafilho/GoogleCapstone/README.md

 # Google Capstone
 Google Data Analyst Certificate Project

-# Case study: How does a bike-share navigate speedy success?
+# How does a bike-share navigate speedy success?

 ## Introduction